 Financial statement information is crucial since it may describe the state and performance of the business.
 Many people find that high-quality information is helpful while making financial decisions.
 Investors and other interested parties use profit information as a gauge for how well money are employed in an enterprise, as shown by the rate of return, and as a sign of rising well-being.
 The tendency of outside parties (investors) to focus more on profit information as a measure of firm performance and the existence of information asymmetry will push management to alter the way profit information is displayed, a practice known as profit management (Amin, 2018).
 Financial statements can be said to be accepted by interested parties if they meet the requirements, one of which is relevant.
-The components in financial statements in Indonesia have been prepared more and more fully (comprehensively), but there are still loopholes in the financial statements that can be used as opportunities and places for parties who have the authority to commit fraud on financial statements for personal interests.
-So that the financial statements cannot be said to be relevant anymore.
-The practice of fraud in financial statements itself is known as fraudulent financial statements (Khoirunnisa & Amaroh, 2020).
+The components in financial statements in Indonesia have been prepared more and more fully (comprehensively), but there are still loopholes in the financial statements that can be used as opportunities and places for parties who have the authority to commit fraud on financial statements if financial statements (Khoirunnisa & Amaroh, 2020).
 According to the Indonesian Accounting Association (2011), the purpose of the statements is to provide information about the company's financial position, performance, and cash flow, which is helpful for most users of financial statements and demonstrates the manager's accountability for the resources he or she entrusts.
 However, in practice, there are still certain businesses that are unable to provide financial statements that satisfy the requirements.
 Fraud done by managers to obtain personal and class benefits is one of the causes.
 According to Thiesen (2020) circumstances that are referred to as financial fraud instead focus on adding or omitting information that is meant to mislead rather than actual financial statement errors.
 Financial fraud includes two types: false financial reporting-related misstatements, and asset-related misstatements.